NavicoOS/ac2git/README.md

   + Delete only the files that `accurev diff` reported as changed from the git repository.
   + Populate the transaction and commit it into git. _(The populate here is done with the recursive option but without the overwrite option.
 Meaning that only the changed items are downloaded over the network.)_.
   + Repeat loop until done.

-### The result ###

-What this script will spit out is a git repository with independent orphaned branches representing your streams.
-Meaning, that each stream is converted separately on a branch that has no merge points with any other branch.
-This is by design as it was a simpler model to begin with.

-Each git branch accurately depicts the stream from which it was created w.r.t. **time**.
-This means that at each point in time the git branch represents the state of your stream.
-Not only are the transactions for this stream commited to git but so are any transactions that occurred in the parent stream which automatically flowed down to us.
-When combined with my statement from the previous paragraph, this implies that you will see a number of commits on different branches with the same time, author and commit message, most often because they represent the same _promote_ transaction.

-Ideally, if you have promoted all of your changes to the parent stream this should be identified as a merge commit and recorded as such.
-Though it would now be possible to extend this script to do so, it is not on my radar for now as it would be a reasonably large undertaking.
-However, there is hope because I've implemented an experimental feature, described below, that does just that but it operates as a post processing step.
-It is still a little buggy and requires iteration but it proves the concept.
-Patches are welcomed!

 ### Experimental features ###